Aurora, Illinois: Sports and recreation

+Government

+In April 2025, alderman-at-large John Laesch defeated two-term mayor Richard Irvin.

 Education

 The city is home to Aurora University, two branches of Waubonsee Community College, and a branch of Rasmussen College.
-According to the census of Aurora's population over the age of twenty-five, 26% hold a bachelor's degree.
+According to the 2022 Estimates for the American Community Survey, 79.1% of Aurora residents over the age of 24 pursued higher education.

+Public education

 Starting in the 1860s, Aurora was served by two main school systems, one on either side of the Fox River, which physically divides the city.
 In the mid-20th century, the district on the western side of the river expanded to include the students in the village of North Aurora, including the North Aurorans on the east side of the Fox.
 Additionally, in 1972, the Indian Prairie School District (IPSD) 204 was formed to serve the far eastern portion of Aurora within DuPage County.
 All three districts (Aurora Public Schools: West Side (District 129), Aurora Public Schools: East Side (District 131) and IPSD) have their headquarters and administrative offices within the Aurora city limits.
 As of 2005, there were at least forty public schools within Aurora city limits, serving residents of Aurora and neighboring communities.

 Due to the city's size, these are not the only three school systems serving residents – some students in the far north end of the city (north of I88 in Kane County) attend Batavia public schools, some on the far southwest side attend Kaneland CUSD 302 schools (headquartered in Maple Park), and some students in the far south end of the city (a small corner of the Kane, Kendall and Will County portions) attend Oswego public schools.
 Four of the schools in Oswego CUSD 308, Wheatlands Elementary, Homestead Elementary, Wolf's Crossing Elementary, and Bednarcik Junior High are within Aurora's limits.

 The Illinois Mathematics and Science Academy (IMSA) is a state-funded residential magnet school for grades 10 to 12.
 While IMSA operates under public funds (and uses the site originally designated West Aurora High School North Campus), it is managed independently of Aurora's other public schools.
 Any Illinois student who meets admission requirements may apply to attend IMSA, tuition free.